GamblingKings/GamblingKingsBackend/README.md

 # Install dependencies
 yarn run dev:install

-# Uncomment the code for local dev in both serverless.yml and db.ts (under src/module/db.ts)
+# Uncomment the code for local dev in both serverless.yml and change ENVIRONMENT to local in .env

 # Install dynamodb local (this will create a folder called `.dynamodb` in the project root directory)
 # Start serverless and dynamodb locally